Hawaii is well-known for its gorgeous landscapes and clear waters, yet one of the most popular activities in the state continues to be cliff jumping.

 China Walls Cliff Jump

 China Walls is a unique wavy rock formation found at Portlock in Oahu.
-It attracts surfers and jumpers during the summer.
-This cliff jump is 15 to 20 feet high and is rated a medium risk jump.
+It attracts surfers and jumpers during the winter months (summer can be too dangerous!).
+This cliff jump is 15 to 20 feet high and is rated a medium-risk jump.

 It is easier to do when the swell is flat, and this is also a popular spot to spend the day relaxing after jumping.